Yandex Cloud

 Creating a user with read-only permissionsCreating a user with read-only permissions

-To create a new user named user2 with the SecretPassword password and read-only access to the db1 database in an existing cluster1:
+To create a new user named user2 with the SecretPassword password and read-only access to the db1 database in the existing cluster1:

 Management console